chharvey/xmeter/README.md

 }
 ```

-To use the xmeter variables and constants,
+To use the xmeter variables,

 ```less
 @import (reference) url('/node_modules/xmeter/src/__settings.less');